 Existing Standard Proposed Standard DEMOLITION, WHOLE HOUSE: Means the DEMOLITION, WHOLE HOUSE: Means the demolition of at least 50% of the total length demolition of at least 50% of the total length of of all the walls.
 Applicant shall calculate the all the exterior walls of a main house, including linear length of all exterior and interior walls. garages and other enclosed accessory structures The calculated length should not exclude that are attached to the main house.
-Applicant openings because part of the opening is a shall calculate the linear length of all exterior are of the second of the second of and interior walls.
+Applicant openings because part of the opening is a shall calculate the linear length of all exterior opening received parties and opening it and interior walls.
 The calculated length should structural header, and the walls must remain as structural elements in the new plan. not exclude openings because part of the opening is a structural header, and the walls must remain as structural elements in the new plan.